150,000+ small businesses protected since 1997

 A client may ask you to provide a Certificate of Liability Insurance for a number of reasons, including…

 Insurance certificates simplify the process of signing contracts.
 They provide a quick way for businesses to exchange important information about their coverage in an easy-to-read document they can keep on file.

 IT project managers often hire independent contractors and subcontractors.
 Project managers must make sure that every party has proper insurance coverage and complies with the terms of their employment contract.

 If you're leading an IT project, you will likely have to do one of the following…

-by your policy.
+(Note: adding an additional insured doesn't mean that they are fully covered by your policy.
 Instead, it means that your insurance will cover some of their liabilities.)

 Most Certificates of Liability Insurance include a disclaimer that notes that the document is meant for informational purposes only and cannot be used to collect actual insurance benefits.
 This legal distinction means little in practice; if you have an insurance policy and a Certificate of Insurance for that policy, you should have no problem collecting benefits when you need them.